How to Claim Property from SANFORD DAM DEBRIS

 View aerial footage of Sanford Dam debris by watching local vlogger, Jordan Mowbray's latest update.

-We need volunteers to help categorize, sort and label recovered items from the Sanford Dam debris and distribute them to their proper owners.
-Volunteers can sign up for a shift on any of the following days: October 22-23, October 26-30, November 2-6 and November 9-13
+Dozens of volunteers signed up to help categorize, sort and label recovered items from the Sanford Dam debris and distribute them to their proper owners.
+All the volunteer slots are full.
+Thanks everyone!

 What if I don't want my personal property that is in the debris pile?